LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Introduction

-To address this gap, we propose a novel \textbf{U}nnoticeable \textbf{B}lack-box \textbf{A}ttack (UBA) targeting EHPS models.
-Inspired by \cite{creswell2017latentpoison, salmona2022can}, UBA perturbs the latent space of a pretrained variational autoencoder (VAE) \cite{kingma2013auto, ho2021classifier} by injecting low-magnitude Gaussian noise.
-Leveraging the nonlinear generative capabilities of the decoder of VAE \cite{khan2023adversarial, upadhyay2021generating}, this will produce an initial adversarial example that is visually indistinguishable from the original input.
+To tackle this challenge, we propose a novel unnoticeable attack method, termed \textbf{LatentStealth}, against EHPS models.
+Inspired by \cite{creswell2017latentpoison, salmona2022can}, LatentStealth perturbs the latent space of a pretrained Variational Autoencoder (VAE) \cite{kingma2013auto, ho2021classifier} by injecting low-magnitude Gaussian noise.
+Leveraging the nonlinear generative capabilities of the decoder of VAE \cite{khan2023adversarial, upadhyay2021generating}, our proposal can produce an initial adversarial example that is visually indistinguishable from the original input, as shown in Fig.~\ref{moti} (c).
 The resulting pixel-wise difference is treated as an initial perturbation and subsequently refined through an iterative optimization process guided by a customized multi-task loss function.
 This loss simultaneously maximizes the discrepancy in the EHPS model’s predictions while minimizing perceptual deviation from the clean image.
-Notably, the attack is conducted under a strict query budget, ensuring both query efficiency and imperceptibility.
-By exploiting latent-space amplification and aligning perturbations with task-relevant features, UBA achieves high attack efficacy while maintaining visual stealth.
-In conclusion, our main contributions are:

-$\bullet$ We propose the first black-box adversarial attack tailored to EHPS systems, satisfying realistic constraints and highlighting critical vulnerabilities for digital human generation.

-$\bullet$ By injecting noise into the VAE latent space, we generate visually imperceptible adversarial examples that exploit the decoder's nonlinear generative capabilities.

-$\bullet$ A custom multi-task loss balances attack strength and imperceptibility, with iterative refinement performed under a strict query limit to avoid detection.

-$\bullet$ Extensive experiments demonstrate that our method significantly degrades pose estimation performance, increasing EHPS models' pose estimation errors by 17.27\%–58.21\% on average.
+Moreover, since the attack operates under a strict test budget, its computational cost remains low, ensuring efficiency.
+We conduct extensive experiments on the 3DPW and UBody datasets to evaluate the effectiveness of LatentStealth.
+Results show that it achieves strong attack capability (increasing pose estimation errors by an average of 17.27\%–58.21\%), high stealthiness (achieving the best FID \cite{heusel2017gans} and PSNR \cite{wang2004image}), and low computational cost (requiring only three queries of the model outputs).